labgem/microscope-user-doc/docs/content/metabolism/antismash.rst

 .. image:: img/antiSMASH_alternative_coord.PNG

-Cluster Prediction: classical antiSMASH prediction, it's the core coordinates with an extention.
+Cluster Prediction: classical antiSMASH prediction, it corresponds to the Cluster core coordinates with an extention.

-Cluster Border: gene cluster borders are predict using `ClusterFinder algorithm <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4123684/>`_ .
+Cluster Border: Improved prediction of gene cluster boundaries using `ClusterFinder algorithm <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4123684/>`_ These estimations are based on frequencies of locally encoded protein domains detected by Pfam (based on these being either more or less BGC-like).

-Cluster Core: cluster coordinates are limited to the "main" gene use for characterization of secondary metabolite.
+Cluster Core: cluster coordinates correspond to the "main" genes used for characterization of secondary metabolite.

 How to explore a secondary metabolite cluster?
 ---------------------------------------